Ukraine

 At the request of the tax authorities during the audit, large taxpayers must provide an SAF-T UA within two working days after receiving the request.

-It is expected that an SAF-T UA will become a regular annual tax reporting for large taxpayers from 2025 and for all VAT payers from 2027.
-For non-submission and violation of the SAF-T UA filing procedure, the draft law stipulates penalties in the amount of:
+It is expected that SAF-T UA will become a regular tax reporting first for large taxpayers and then for all VAT payers.

 Tax audit process